import pandas as pd

 Shape

-While colour applies to all shapes, fill only applies to shapes with red fill in the plot above.
+While color applies to all shapes, fill only applies to shapes with red fill in the plot above.
 The size of the filled part is controlled by size, the size of the stroke is controlled by stroke.
 Each is measured in mm, and the total size of the point is the sum of the two.
 Note that the size is constant along the diagonal in the following figure.

-pd.DataFrame({"size": [0, 2, 4, 6]})
+sizes = pd.DataFrame({"size": [0, 2, 4, 6]}).merge(

 pd.DataFrame({"stroke": [0, 2, 4, 6]}), how="cross"